Structural survey – all you need to know

 - Any concern about structural movement

-Property surveys play a vital role in the home buying process, and it is important that you choose the level of survey carefully.
-Failing to invest in a thorough enough survey can lead to upsetting and costly discoveries after you have moved into the property.
-Any unexpected work required can be unsettling and inconvenient, so it is important that you have as much information as possible before proceeding with the purchase of the property.
+Property surveys play a vital role in the home buying process.
+Failing to invest in an appropriate survey can lead to upsetting and costly discoveries after you have moved into the property, so it is important that you choose the level of your survey carefully.